|

 Henry Wright

-Erie R. R., on Saturday evening last, at Scio, by which Henry Wright, aged
+R., on Saturday evening last, at Scio, by which Henry Wright, aged 17, son of

-body was terribly mangled.
-His brother George and Clark Wright and
+picked up.
+His body was terribly mangled.
+His brother George and

-brother-in-law, John L. Lee, passed through this place with the body on
+Clark Wright and brother-in-law, John L. Lee, passed through this place with the

 Mansfield Express.
 (Thursday, August 28, 1856, The Agitator, Wellsboro,